- November 3, 2017

-TimeCamp is a time tracking software which allows following user’s activity.
+TimeCamp is a time tracking software and productivity tracker which allows following user’s activity (and also has a GPS tracker!).
 It is helpful in finding out how many hours per day your team works.
 Moreover, the app enables managing projects by tasks, people, or budget.
 Thanks to TimeCamp you always keep a hand on work and know your team’s progress.
 Additionally, with the distinction between productive and unproductive activities, you know how employees spend their working hours.

 You can also check out TimeCamp integrations for other tools!